daiphuongngo/Porto-Seguro-Safe-Driver-Prediction-Imbalanced-Comparison-Classifiers/README.md

 <img src="https://user-images.githubusercontent.com/70437668/141063470-03a867db-4329-4f36-ae7c-77fec93ada2a.jpg" width=50% height=50%>

 ##### Easy Ensemble

+Bag of balanced boosted learners also known as EasyEnsemble.
+This algorithm is known as EasyEnsemble [1].
+The classifier is an ensemble of AdaBoost learners trained on different balanced boostrap samples.
+The balancing is achieved by random under-sampling.

 ```
 Mean ROC AUC on Train Set: 0.608
 Mean ROC AUC on Test Set: 0.603